Mentorship is important

 - Check the SDSU Research Foundation for job postings - many are research related.

 - If you are willing to live elsewhere during the summer, you can search for summer research opportunities at other universities.
-Search terms can include "summer research," "research experiences for undergraduates," "REU," or "summer undergraduate research fellowship."
+Some successful search terms include "research experiences for undergraduates," "REU," or "summer undergraduate research fellowship."

 - Do not be afraid to consider positions outside your major, if you're qualified for the experience.
 Learning how to work across disciplines is a highly-valued skill itself, so you will not be at a disadvantage in most fields by engaging in related but distinct research or creative activities.
 SDSU has a directory where you can search for certain topics of interest and learn which faculty may be involved in those topics.